 Remuneration for Non-executive Directors

 The non-executive Directors’ fees for FY 2020, together with a breakdown of the components, are set out in the Non-Executive Directors’ Remuneration Table on page 134 of the Annual Report.
 The CEO who is an executive Director is remunerated as part of the key management personnel of the Managers and does not receive any Director’s fees.
 The non-executive Directors who are employees of the CL Group also do not receive any Directors’ fees.

 The compensation policy for non-executive Directors is based on a scale of fees divided into basic retainer fees for serving as Director and additional fees for attendance and serving on Board Committees.
 The framework for the non-executive Directors’ fees has remained unchanged from that of the previous financial year.

-The non-executive Directors' fees are paid in cash (about 80%) and in the form of Stapled Securities (about 20%), save that a non-executive director (not being employee of CapitaLand) who steps down from the Boards during a financial year will be paid fees entirely in cash.
+The non-executive Directors’ fees are paid in cash (about 80%) and in the form of Stapled Securities (about 20%), save that a non-executive Director (not being an employee of the CL Group) who steps down from the Boards during a financial year will be paid fees fully in cash.
 The Managers believe that the payment of a portion of the non-executive Directors’ fees in Stapled Securities will serve to align the interests of non-executive Directors with the interests of Stapled Securityholders and ART’s long-term growth and value.
 In order to encourage the alignment of the interests of the non-executive Directors with the interests of Stapled Securityholders, a non-executive Director is required to hold the number of Stapled Securities worth at least one year of his or her basic retainer fee or the total number of Stapled Securities awarded to him or her, whichever is lower, at all times during his or her Board tenure.